 Reexperience Bitmap Brothers’ cult classic 16 Bit platformer in shiny new 3D graphics and brilliant sound.

-GODS Remastered was released on Dec 4, 2018 on Xbox One and Steam, other platforms to follow early 2019.
+GODS Remastered was released on Dec 4, 2018 on Xbox One and Steam, followed by PS4 and Nintendo Switch on March 29, 2019.

 To get a copy of the game as digital download, please click on the platform of your choice to get redirected to the respective store.